 The names Barbas and Marbas appear in different translations of the Pseudomonarchia Daemonum and the Ars Goetia.
 Reginald Scot’s The Discoverie of Witchcraft (1584) uses ‘Barbas,’ while later English versions of the Lesser Key of Solomon use ‘Marbas.’

-No matter how it is spelled, the name is still linked to ideas of authority, secret knowledge, and a predatory nature.
-It has been used for centuries to identify the fifth spirit among the 72, making sure it is not confused with other lion-like demons such as Buer or Purson.
+No matter how you spell it, the name is always connected to authority, secret knowledge, and a predatory nature.
+For centuries, it has been identified as the fifth spirit among the 72, making sure people do not confuse him with other lion-like demons like Buer or Purson.

 How to Pronounce “Barbas” in English